jumptrading/influx-spout/README.md

 # latency.
 batch = 10

+# The maximum amount of time the listener will hold on to batched
+# lines.
+If this age is reached, the batch is written to NATS.
+batch_max_secs = 300

+# The maximum number of bytes that the listener should send at once to NATS.
+# This should be no bigger than the NATS server's max_payload setting (which
+# defaults to 1 MB).
+listener_batch_bytes = 1048576

 # Maximum UDP socket receive buffer size in bytes.
 A higher value this increases
 # the peak inbound traffic the listener can handle at the cost of higher memory
 # consumption.